Do Capital One miles expire? The policy is straightforward

 But what if you need to close your account?
 Don’t do it until you’ve done one of these things to save your miles.

 Transfer your miles to another Capital One account

 You can now transfer your Capital One miles to another Capital One miles-earning account (either your own or someone else’s).
 This is probably the easiest way to prevent your Capital One miles from expiring if you need to close a card.

 Joseph wrote an excellent guide to combining your Capital One miles that’ll take you through the process step by step.

 Transfer Capital One miles to an airline partner

 Capital One miles transfer partners include these airlines:

 - Singapore Airlines

-The transfer ratio is 2:1.5 for most partners, so you’ll get 1.5 airline miles for every 2 miles you transfer.
-The exceptions are Emirates and Singapore Airlines, which have a 2:1 transfer ratio.
+The transfer ratio is 2:1.5 for most partners, so you’ll get 1.5 airline miles for every two miles you transfer.
+The exceptions are Emirates, JetBlue and Singapore Airlines, which have a 2:1 transfer ratio.

 Of course, you should pick a transfer partner where you’ll actually be able to use the miles.
-Check out Harlan’s post on the best and worst Capital One airline transfer partners to see what’s best for you.
+For help, check our post on the best and worst Capital One airline transfer partners to see what’s best for you.